-Registration for programs that do not require an application is offered on a first-come/first-served basis.
+Registration for programs that do not require an application is offered on a first-come, first-served basis.
 Both registration and payment are required for the participant to be enrolled in these programs.
 All courses and programs are subject to change without prior notice.
-Grades indicate the grade that the student will enter in the Fall of the next school year.
-Programs include lunch, materials, a t-shirt or drawstring bag, and admission/transportation to field trips unless specifically noted otherwise.
+Grades indicate the grade that the student will enter in the fall of the next school year.

 For Application-Based Programs

 These programs require the interested party to submit an application, and in some cases, other documentation.
+Application-based programs do not require any application fees to apply.
 Submission of an application does not represent acceptance.
 Participants will be notified of their status of acceptance.
 Registration and documentation are required for the participant to be considered for enrollment in these programs.
 All courses and programs are subject to change without prior notice.
-Grades indicate the grade that the student will enter in the Fall of the next school year.
-Programs include meals, materials, a t-shirt or drawstring bag, and admission/transportation to field trips unless specifically noted otherwise.
-Courses are taught by WPI faculty members, graduate students, and professional educators.
+Grades indicate the grade that the student will enter in the fall of the next school year.

 Our refund policy is as follows:

-- Students may withdraw from a program up until June 1 for a refund, minus a $50 cancellation fee.
+- Students may withdraw from a program up until June 1 for a refund.
 No refunds will be processed after June 1.

-- No refund or reduction in program fees will be made for a student who arrives to the program late, leaves the program early, or is dismissed from the program due to violation of the program guidelines.
+- No refund or reduction in program fees will be made for a student who arrives to the program late, leaves the program early, or is dismissed from the program due to violation of the program guidelines and policies.